Cha0zz/Jimmy/README.md

 - !bed: The bot will tell you to go back to bed
 - !pudding
 - !pm \<person> \<message>:The bot will pm the message to the person
+- !time \<user>: The bot will fetch the local time of the user

 ## Reactions
 - hi, hello, ... + \<botname>: The bot will answer to your greeting